mattconfusion/tdventure/notes.md

 - create scenes involving the usage of the vial with two different scenarios based on the full flag

 ### Service commands
+- NEW GAME/new game: resets the cartridge back to the start, starting a new game
 - SAVE GAME/save game: Saves the current game status in a folder */save* inside the game folder.
 The prompt must ask for a name for the savem refusing if the file already exists (using filter functions)
 - LOAD GAME/load game: load a previously saved games.
 The prompts shows a list of previously saved files, if any; otherwise a message brings up the usual game prompt.
 - EXIT GAME/exit game: prompting a confirmation menu, if "y" exits to the *TDVENTURE* shell